Academic Standards and Regulations

 All eligible distance education credits will be posted to the student’s law school transcript bearing a descriptive grade of “S” (for “Satisfactory”) and will have no impact on the student’s semester or cumulative grade point average.
 If the credits are graded numerically, or if a letter grade is assigned to the credits, then a student must earn at least a 75 (or at least a straight “C”) for the credits to be posted to the student’s law school transcript.
 If the credits are graded descriptively, a student must earn at least an “S” (for “Satisfactory”) or its equivalent for the credits to be posted to the student’s law school transcript.
 A distance education course taught by a full-time Campbell law professor is not subject to the grading rules of this paragraph.

-Unless the student timely elects to take a distance education course for a descriptive grade (when a numerical or letter grade is expected to be awarded by the professor), the course itself does not impact the student’s ability to elect to take two eligible, non-distance education, courses for a descriptive grade.
+Unless the student timely elects to take a distance education course for a descriptive grade (when a numerical or letter grade is expected to be awarded by the professor), the course itself does not impact the student’s ability to elect to take two eligible, non-distance education, courses for a descriptive grade. elective course[5] (or independent study[6]) as an RWE.
+Any adjunct faculty member may designate his or her elective course as an RWE only after obtaining permission of the Associate Dean for Academic Affairs (such permission to be obtained prior to the end of the drop-add period of the relevant semester or term).

 XI.
 Transfer students